 Investment Migration FAQ

-In August 2018, there were 12 formal CIPs (programs with pre-defined prices and precise requirements).
+As of April 2021, there are 11 formal CIPs (programs with pre-defined prices and precise requirements).
 These are:

 - Antigua & Barbuda

 - Saint Kitts & Nevis

 Furthermore, there are dozens of residence by investment programs, the most popular of which are:

 - Canada (Quebec)

 - Hong Kong